Yandex Cloud

 • Fee for the cluster computing resources, storage, and backups (see Yandex Managed Service for ClickHouse® pricing).

-• Fee for a running VM to manage a database (see Yandex Compute Cloud pricing).
+• Fee for a running VM managing the database (see Yandex Compute Cloud pricing).

 Create a clusterCreate a cluster

-1. Create a Managed Service for ClickHouse® cluster in any suitable configuration with the db1 database and public access to all of its hosts.
+1. Create a Managed Service for ClickHouse® cluster with your preferred configuration with the db1 database and public access to all of its hosts.
 Save the database name, username, and password.

-2. In the management console, select Managed Service for ClickHouse® and go to the new cluster.
-Save the cluster ID in the Overview tab.
+2. In the management console, select Managed Service for ClickHouse® and navigate to your new cluster.
+Save the cluster ID from the Overview tab.

 3. In the top-right corner, click Connect.
-In the Shell tab, save the --host parameter from the Sample connection string field, e.g., rc1a-2sqal8f0********.mdb.yandexcloud.net.
-This is the cluster host FQDN you will need later on.
+In the Shell tab, save the --host value from the Sample connection string field, e.g., rc1a-2sqal8f0********.mdb.yandexcloud.net.
+This is the cluster host’s FQDN you will need later on.

-Register the rollup configuration in a clusterRegister the rollup configuration in a cluster
+Register the rollup configuration in the clusterRegister the rollup configuration in the cluster

 CLI